mayankudapurkar/powerbi-attendance-dashboard/README.md

 - Interactive layout

 ## 📁 Files Included
-- `AttendanceDashboard.pbix`: Main Power BI dashboard file
+- `Attendance-Dashboard.pbix`: Main Power BI dashboard file
-- `attendance_data.csv`: (Optional) Sample data used in dashboard
+- `Attendance_data.csv`: (Optional) Sample data used in dashboard

 ## 🚀 How to Use